-The work described below was performed in accordance with the provisions of articles A. 225 1 et seq. of the French Commercial Code, as well as with the professional guidance of the French Institute of Statutory Auditors ("CNCC") applicable to such engagements, and in accordance with ISAE 3000.
+The work described below was performed in accordance with the provisions of articles A. 225-1 et seq. of the French Commercial Code determining the conditions in which the independent third party performs its engagement and with the professional guidance of the French Institute of Statutory Auditors ("CNCC") applicable to such engagements, as well as with ISAE 3000 - Assurance engagements other than audits or reviews of historical financial information.

-Our procedures allowed us to assess the compliance of the Statement with regulatory requirements and the fairness of the Information:
+Our procedures allowed us to assess the compliance of the Statement with regulatory provisions and the fairness of the Information:

-- we obtained an understanding of all the consolidated entities' activities, the description of the social and environmental risks associated with their activities; - we assessed the suitability of the criteria of the Guidelines with respect to their relevance, completeness, reliability, neutrality and understandability, with due consideration of industry best practices, where appropriate; - we verified that the Statement provides the information required under article R. 225-105 II of the French Commercial Code, where relevant with respect to the principal risks, and includes, where applicable, an explanation for the absence of the information required under article L. 225-102-1 III, paragraph 2 of the French Commercial Code;
+- we obtained an understanding of all the consolidated entities' activities, the description of the social and environmental risks associated, - we assessed the suitability of the criteria of the Guidelines with respect to their relevance, completeness, reliability, neutrality and understandability, with due consideration of industry best practices, where appropriate, - we have verified that the Statement presents the information provided for in II of Article R. 225-105 when it is relevant to the main risks and that it includes, where applicable, an explanation of the reasons justifying the absence of the information required by the second paragraph of III of Article L. 225-102-1, - we verified that the Statement presents the business model and the principal risks associated with all the consolidated entities' activities, including where relevant and proportionate, the risks associated with their business relationships, their products or services, as well as their policies, measures and the outcomes thereof, including key performance indicators associated to the principal risks,